FreelanceMY Logo

 Your decision should reflect your honest assessment of whether you can execute on all three requirements.

 Your next move is clear.
-If freelancing appeals, register with LHDN for your Tax Identification Number and open a dedicated business bank account.
+If freelancing appeals to you, register with LHDN to obtain your Tax Identification Number and open a dedicated business bank account.

 Our guide on "How to Start Freelancing in Malaysia: The Complete Guide" will walk you through every step.
 If formal employment fits your life stage, negotiate with full visibility into the true value of your benefits package.